syncfusion/blazor-docs/src/charts/accumulation-chart/chart-types/pie-dough-nut.md

 ![Pie Chart](../images/pie-dough-nut/pie-razor.png)

+**New Note:** You can refer to our [`Blazor Pie Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/pie-chart) feature tour page to know about its other groundbreaking feature representations.
+You can also explore our [`Blazor Pie Chart example`](https://blazor.syncfusion.com/demos/chart/pie) to knows how to render and configure the pie chart.

 ## Radius Customization

 By default, radius of the pie series will be 80% of the size (minimum of chart width and height).